fin-hypergrid/Hypergrid/README.md

-#OpenFin Hypergrid
+#Hypergrid by OpenFin
-The OpenFin Hypergrid control is a canvas based open source general purpose grid.
+The Hypergrid control is a canvas based open source general purpose grid.
 The purpose of this project is to address the Finance/Big Data community's desire for a high performance, unlimited row data-grid.
 At the moment, it is in an alpha stage and still has a significant amount of work to be completed.
 These include bug-fixes/features/automated testing/etc.  Please try it out and let us know what you think.

 ## PluggableGridBehaviors
 The design makes no assumptions about the data you wish to view which